 Within Biomedical Science, our research is organised around four interdisciplinary Research Centres.
 This allows us to focus our staff, training and investment in infrastructure to bring together basic and clinical research scientists across departments and faculties to strengthen our core research areas and to nurture opportunities for commercial and clinical translation.

-The established Research Centres are Centre for Membrane Interactions and Dynamics (CMIAD), the Bateson Centre and the Centre for Stem Cell Biology (CSCB) with a fourth emerging - the Centre for Sensory Neuroscience.
+The established Research Centres are the Centre for Membrane Interactions and Dynamics (CMIAD), the Bateson Centre, the Centre for Stem Cell Biology (CSCB) and a recent fourth - the Centre for Sensory Neuroscience.
 All staff are members of at least one of these Centres and usually two or three since it is at the interface between Centres that we see the greatest potential for future developments.

 The Bateson Centre